spoorn/poeblix/README.md

 # Note: Options below are also available as part of the `blixvalidatewheel` and `blixvalidatedocker` commands

-# To disable using lock file for building wheel
+# To disable using lock file for building wheel and only use pyproject.toml
 poetry blixbuild --no-lock

 # Uses lock dependencies only which are pinned to exact versions, instead of pyproject.toml
 poetry blixbuild --only-lock

-# Specify additional dependency groups to include as RequiresDist in the wheel
+# Specify additional dependency groups to include as Requires-Dist in the wheel
 poetry blixbuild --with-groups=dev,integ,etc.
 ```